 You can choose to withdraw from the survey at any time if you change your mind, without giving a reason.
 This includes after you have arranged an appointment for a survey team member to visit your home and if you have already given a swab from your throat and nose or a blood sample.
-If the tests have already been done when you change your mind, we will still use the data from them because it is very important for our survey to get a good picture of who has had COVID-19 at both a UK-wide and an individual country level.
+If the tests have already been done when you change your mind, we will still use the data from them because it is very important for our survey to get a good picture of who has had COVID-19 across the UK.
 But if you no longer wish for any leftover blood to be stored, we will destroy it.
 You can also decide that you do not want us to get any more information about you from the NHS, ONS or Public Health England or other equivalent databases in Wales, Northern Ireland and Scotland if you leave the survey.
 We will use the data collected up to the time you leave the survey.